pond/dnd/party_oswen/campaign_9/journals/part_5.md

 The gate is the entrance to an alleyway that so happens to be positioned exactly in the right place so no light ever enters past the entrance.
 If lit on one side it's always dark on the other.
 It's in Clerk's Ward.
 He gives us directions.
 "I would like to give you something else" he says.
 "You are a wizard, are you not?"
 "Well, yes, I try!"
 "I have set of spells that *I* created!" - he pulls out a scroll case and rolls up three scrolls.
 He gets suddenly quite enthusiastic.
 "He puts them in refined these myself - I discovered them - they can be very useful at times!
 They've served me well over the years.
 Hopefully they'll serve you well too!
 I would sign them but if you use them it'll be gone."

 Oswen thanks him, says, "We'd better be going I suppose" and people start to get to their feet, her mask drops for a moment, and she's suddenly looking very short, very small, in a big world, and very scared.
-And she asks, "You're sure there's a chance for Torril?"
+And she asks, "You're sure there's a chance for Toril?"

 "Yes.
 I am certain.
 We can undo this corruption that he has spread through the planes.
 He *must* be stopped.
 His point of view cannot be allowed to overtake everything."